owlchester/kanka-docs/docs/source/marketplace/marketplace.md

 ## Installing a plugin to a campaign

-Installing a plugin to a boosted campaign can be confusing at time, so this should hopefully give you a good understanding of how it works.
+Installing a plugin to a boosted campaign can be confusing at times, so this should hopefully give you a good understanding of how it works.

-Once you've found a plugin on the marketplace that looks great, you need to click on the Install button on the top right of the page.
+Once you've found a plugin on the marketplace that looks great, you need to click on the **Install** button on the top right of the page.
 This brings up an interface listing all your boosted and superboosted campaigns.
 Clicking on the campaign will install that plugin to your campaign.

 A confirmation message will appear: